Dr. Adolph Lombardi Jr.

 You may also make a good candidate if your body has not responded to conservative measures.

-Reviewed by Dr. Crawford
+Medically reviewed by Dr. David Crawford

 If you’re suffering from hip pain or a hip injury, learn how JIS Orthopedics can help you get back to living your life without limits.
 To schedule a consultation, click the button below!